 Q: Enclosed is a photo of an antique chair I purchased in 1969 in Columbus, Ohio.
 The elaborately carved frame is walnut.
 When I cleaned it with Murphy Oil Soap, the color really came alive.
 It was originally upholstered with needlepoint and stuffed with horsehair.

-Can you tell me the value of my plate? ...Read more
+Anything you can tell me about the vintage and value of my chair will be ...Read more

 Q: This is a picture of one of the plates in a service-for-eight dinnerware set we purchased when we lived in California.
 Each piece is decorated with purple violets in the center and smaller violets on the scalloped borders against a white background, trimmed with silver.
 The dishes are marked on the back with a crown above a shield and the ...Read more